MaT-PT/forensics_project/README.md

   --------------------
   ```

-- `mkdir`: Create a directory, including all intermediate directories.
+- `mkdir`: Create a directory, including all intermediate directories
   - Arguments:
-    - `dir`: The directory to create.
+    - `dir`: The directory to create

-- `rm`: Delete a file.
+- `rm`: Delete a file
   - Arguments:
-    - `path`: Path to the file to delete.
+    - `path`: Path to the file to delete

-- `rmdir`: Delete a directory and all its contents, recursively.
+- `rmdir`: Delete a directory and all its contents, recursively
   - Arguments:
-    - `path`: Path to the directory to delete.
+    - `path`: Path to the directory to delete

 #### Examples